peihaowang/PoissonImageEditing/README.md

 ### Library

-*PoissonImageEditing* is deployed under `LGPL` license, and can be used as both shared and static libraries.
+*PoissonImageEditing* is released under `LGPL` license, and can be used as both shared and static libraries.
 After building and installing *PoissonImageEditing*, you can include the header `PoissonImage.h` and link binary files in your own project.
 The basic usages of provided APIs are presented as follows:

 ```
 PoissonImage::PoissonImage(GradientScheme gradientSchm = GradientScheme::Maximum, DiffOp gradientOp = DiffOp::Backward, DiffOp divOp = DiffOp::Forward);